 This course focuses on how to effectively provide cross-cultural services and the development of an awareness of personal biases and prejudices that can hamper communication, compliance, and outcomes.
 Students explore some of the critical issues in working with culturally diverse populations, and are trained to develop a higher level of cultural competency.
 Biases in the delivery of services are examined.

-Field placements lets you put your academic know-how to the test.
-They give you an opportunity to gauge your interest and apply your skills.
+Internship and practicum opportunities let you put your academic know-how to the test, gauge your interest, and apply your skills.
 They give potential employers a chance to determine if you’re a good fit.

 Recent internships have included:

 New York City Department of Probation